 A reader, Janet, (thank you, my friend), has taught me slowly how to use lentils in so many ways.
 Add about 1 cup of lentils to this recipe and it will thicken up really well.

 Rinse the lentils as you did the beans, and add them to the slow cooker when you add the beans.
-The 16-bean soup mix has some lentils, but this would be an additional one cup of lentils.
+The 16-bean soup mix has some lentils, but this would be an additional cup of lentils.

 Can I use another meat in the soup besides ham?

-Can I make this soup meatless?
+Can I make this sixteen-bean soup meatless?

 Plus, we can teach them how to stretch a meal with more beans!
 May God Bless this world, Linda